 A cursory look at those comparisons may produce the impression that, now that women’s studies programs have been largely or perhaps virtually entirely shut down on account of lack of enrolment, further progress of feminist ideology with respect to additional feminist social engineering will come to a halt.
 Competition to fill job openings for women’s studies lecturers must be a lot tougher these days, given the cutbacks in women’s studies programs in Academe, but that is at best not entirely so.

-Many women’s studies lecturers no longer teach, but they have tenure, still have regular incomes and, moreover, more time to devote to policing free thought and freedom of expression.
+Many women’s studies lecturers no longer teach, but many have tenure, still have regular incomes and, moreover, more time to devote to policing free thought and freedom of expression.
 Furthermore, gender studies programs are still going concerns.
 An indication of that can be seen in the respective relative levels of public interest over time in men’s studies, women’s studies and gender studies.
-Moreover, all those who graduated and did get government jobs still have those jobs.
+Moreover, all those who attended women’s studies courses, graduated and secured employment in government, education, jurisprudence, the media and in publishing, still have those jobs.

 About 98 percent of the general population comprise heterosexual interests.
 About two percent of the general population have concerns with homosexual or transgender issues (far less than that, when considering that only a very small fraction of those two percent comprise homosexual or transgender activists).
 It is a curious state of affairs that the agendas that drive courses in women’s or gender studies comsume a disproportionately large part of education funding, public interests and resources, while 98 percent of the population is in essence left empty-handed.